 Why we built the CHCC

 However, many carnivores can persist in human-dominated landscapes, as long as people tolerate them.
-In some areas of the world, carnivores such as wolves, bears, and lynx are making a comeback, but in other areas carnivore populations are shrinking.
+In some areas of the world, carnivores such as wolves, bears, and lynx are making a comeback, but in other areas carnivore populations are declining.
 Creating environments where both humans and carnivores can thrive represents a tremendous challenge and an exciting opportunity.

 CHCC News and Events

 Congratulations to CHCC Graduate Students Tim Helming, Matt Hyde, Tamara Layden, Cori Persinger, Cassandre Venumière-Lefebvre, and Erin Weingarten for receipt of our 2023 CHCC student research and outreach grants!

 CHCC was pleased to announce the recipients of the first annual CHCC Undergraduate Research Experience (URE) program.
 Congratulations to CSU undergraduates Annika Fridberg, Jay Finley, and Lyssa Lini for the award!

 An interdisciplinary team, led by CHCC Directors Kevin Crooks and Jon Salerno, was awarded the $50,000 award from the WCNR Dean’s Fund for Transdisciplinary Approaches to Solve Environmental Wicked Problems.
 The team, including faculty from all 8 colleges at CSU and additional internal and external partners, will focus on human-wildlife coexistence in agricultural and developed landscapes.

 Congratulations to CHCC Faculty Jon Salerno, Kevin Jablonski, Courtney Schultz and colleagues for receipt of our 2022 CHCC faculty interdisciplinary research grants!